automatically generated captions

 00:42:11 but I was making comic books if you've ever seen a rotary press you know it generates enough pieces that big

 00:42:18 or enough area if you think about this way to cover the surface of the earth

-00:42:22 and you want to run in thirty miles an hour in a you know a sixty foot web it's amazing so the technology was there you
+00:42:22 and you want to run in thirty miles an hour in a you know a sixty foot web it's amazing so that technology was there.

-00:42:28 know we had to do is in a sense think of how to use it and that part is is actually trying to make things low end
+00:42:28 all we had to do is in a sense think of how to use it and that part is is actually trying to make things low end

 00:42:43 and then the high end part of it is that the assumption is everywhere that healthcare now will not be ever again just

 00:42:55 but rather patient doctor archival patient based database epidemiology that covers you know good fraction of the world

 00:43:03 history of all diseases of that sort we're not there yet.
 A huge dataset.
 Huge data sets

 00:43:08 and so that's the highest end so putting these things together is what in the sense is interesting how do you take